Natural, inexpensive and versatile, vinegar is a great all-purpose cleaner. Wait … scratch that. Vinegar is a great most-purpose cleaner.

 1. Choosing the wrong type

 First things first.
-Though there are many types of vinegar, few of them are appropriate for typical cleaning tasks around the house.
-Those include:
+Although there are many types of vinegar, few of them are appropriate for typical cleaning tasks around the house.
+Those that are appropriate include:

 - Distilled white vinegar, or white vinegar: This versatile vinegar is famous for its excellent cleaning properties.
 Diluting it by mixing one part water to one part vinegar should be suitable for most cleaning purposes, though the ratio is a rule of thumb.